stoplightio/docs/articles/desktop/overview.md

 When you start the Stoplight desktop app, it will start an instance of Prism on http://localhost:4010.
 The desktop Prism instance is identical to the downloadable Prism binary run manually from your terminal.
 When you run local tests in the desktop app, it automatically calls a local Prism instance with the correct arguments and spec files.

-## Local Save

-* The Stoplight desktop app can read/write specification files on your local file system.
-This is perfect for generating specification outside of Stoplight (like from code), want to use version control systems like Git, or want to use your favorite IDE to work on a spec.
-* This feature is **NOT** available in the web app

 ---
 **Related Articles**
 - [Mocking Introduction](/mocking/introduction)